Bob Eberly

 Eberly started work in the spring of 1935, three weeks before Tommy walked out on the orchestra.
 Having been hired by Tommy, he feared losing his job, but both brothers offered him a position.
 He chose Jimmy, as Tommy wouldn’t be able to pay him for several weeks until his new band was ready to perform.
 At the beginning of 1939, he changed the spelling of his last name from Eberle because the announcer of the Milton Berle radio program kept mispronouncing it.

-Eberly stayed with Jimmy for eight years and ranked as one of the top male vocalists of his day, rivaling Bing Crosby and later Frank Sinatra for that title.
-He placed third in Billboard magazine’s 1940, 1941 and 1942 college polls for best male vocalist, moving up to second in 1943.
+Ranked as one of the top male vocalists of his day, Eberly regularly competed with Bing Crosby and later Frank Sinatra for that title.
+He placed third in Billboard magazine’s 1940, 1941, and 1942 college polls for best male vocalist, moving up to second in 1943.
 He placed third in Down Beat magazine’s 1939 poll for best male singer and second in 1940, narrowly behind Bing Crosby.
 He placed second again in Down Beat’s 1941 poll, ahead of Crosby but behind Sinatra, but fell to third in 1942 and 1943, behind both his rivals.
-Most famous are his duets with Helen O’Connell, who joined the band in 1939 and in whom it was also said he had romantic interest.
+Most famous are his duets with Helen O’Connell, who joined Dorsey in February 1939, and in whom it was also said he had romantic interest.
+Whether that was true or simply a publicity ploy is uncertain.
 Eberly married Florine Callahan in Chicago in early 1940.

-After he received his discharge, Eberly began recording and touring as a solo act, finding though that, outside of Down Beat readers, he had been largely forgotten by the general public.
+After he received his discharge, Eberly began recording and touring as a solo act.
+He soon discovered that the general public had largely forgotten him.
 When his solo Decca recordings didn’t sell, the label teamed him up with other Decca artists, including Carmen Cavallaro, Russ Morgan, Bob Haggart, and the unusual combo of organist Ethel Smith and The Bando Carioca, before eventually dropping him in 1948.
 He recorded for Coral in 1949 and Riviera in 1950.
-In 1947, he and O’Connell sang together in the fantastical biopic The Fabulous Dorseys, and when Eberly signed to Capitol in 1951 he was reunited O’Connell on duets.
+In 1947, he and O’Connell sang together in the fantastical biopic The Fabulous Dorseys, and when Eberly signed to Capitol in 1951 he was reunited with O’Connell on duets.
 That same year the pair also became regulars on the television program TV’s Top Tunes.
 By the middle of the decade, however, Eberly had faded from the public eye.
 He spent the rest of his career singing mostly in small clubs.

 Notes